evakathie/ux-portfolio/projects/conscious-choice-platform.md

 <img src="/images/conscious-choice-platform/high-fidelity-prototype.png" alt="" >

-In the high-fidelity prototype we covered new features, to solve as many user stories as possible.
+In the high-fidelity prototype, we covered new features, to solve as many user stories as possible.
 This also includes features that are not specifically linked to the sustainability of the product, but just online shop functionality, that a user would expect for the solution to be able to compete with bigger e-commerce platforms.

 <ul>
   <li><strong>Style Guide</strong>: For visual consistency, we created a style guide defining colors (black, grey, white, traffic light colors), a single typeface (Inter), and consistent icons.</li>